Why and what?

 2. First-time user

-As a first-time user, you will then have to check your personal information and declare that you agree to the Terms and conditions.
+As a first-time user, you must check your personal information and declare that you agree to the Terms and conditions.

 3. My Folders and My Documents iThenticate